Vorror/coalesce-strategy/README.md

 <a name="winOnDefault" />
 ### winOnDefault

-Generally the property with the higher priority always wins, but when two or more properties have the same priority, we refer to this as the "Default" or  "Conflict" state.
-This modifier allows you decide who should "win" in that scenario.
+Generally the property with the highest priority always wins, but when two or more properties have the same priority, we refer to this as the "Default" or  "Conflict" state.
+This modifier allows coalesce-strategy to decide who should "win" in that scenario.

-By default the item who appears later in the array of strategy items wins.
+Without the use of `winOnDefault` the item who appears later in the array of strategy items wins.

 __Supported On__